EXERCISE BLUE HAM

 Others information is optional like equipment Make and Model, operator name, location, local weather conditions, will also be logged by the Cadet operator.

-In the interest of Safety, Cadet operators will maintain the formality of RAFAC radio procedure, no operator names, personal amateur callsigns or unit locations will be given.
+In the interest of Safety, Cadet operators will maintain the formality of RAFAC radio procedure, no operator names, personal amateur callsigns or actual unit location will be given.

 OPTIONAL – Phase Two

-The repeating of the initial contact information listed at Phase One in second or subsequent contacts with a Callsign already contacted may become boring for both the Cadet and Amateur operator.
+Repeating of the initial contact information listed at Phase One in second or subsequent contacts with a Callsign already contacted may become boring for both Cadet and Amateur operators.

 An OPTIONAL extension to the exercise has been included.